Healthdirect Free Australian health advice you can count on.

 How are spinal disc problems diagnosed?

-Your doctor will diagnose your disc problems by:
+Your doctor may diagnose your disc problems by:

-• talking to you about your symptoms, including pain
+• talking to you about your symptoms including any pain you experience

-• examining you, including checking the movements of your spine and legs, your muscle strength and reflexes
+• performing a physical examination — your doctor may check the movements of your spine and legs, your muscle strength and reflexes

 How are spinal disc problems treated?

-The treatment you have will depend on the cause and severity of your symptoms and might include:
+Disc problems usually improve by themselves.
+Treatment depends on the cause and severity of your symptoms and may include:

-If you have discitis, you will need antibiotics for at least 6 weeks.
+If you have discitis, you will need antibiotics.

 What are the complications of spinal disc problems?